Morgan-and-Morgan/WP-Custom-Post-Template/readme.txt

 Tags: post template, custom template for post, wp custom post template, custom post type, custom template, post from template, posts, templates, custom post template, custom theme template, simple post templates, single post templates, template, theme template, wordpress post template, wp post template
 Requires at least: 3.0
 Tested up to: 4.5.2
-Stable tag: 1.4
+Stable tag: 1.4.1
 License: GPL2+ or later

 == Description ==

-This plugin lets you add the custom post templates in your Wordpress custom post type.
-You can easily apply your custom post template in custom post type single page like page template.
+- This plugin lets you add the custom post templates in your Wordpress custom post type.
+You can easily apply your custom post template in custom post type posts, just as you would do the same for page templates.

-The templates are defined similarly to page templates, and will replace single.php for the specified post.
+- The templates are defined similarly to page templates, and if selected will replace single-cpt-slug.php (see template hierarchy https://developer.wordpress.org/themes/basics/template-hierarchy/) for the specified post.

-Admin can select multiple custom post type where they want to apply custom post template.(i.e. you can choose a template which is not single.php).

-Easily managed through the admin area.

-Admin can use default setting for the custom post type plugin by simply clicking on default setting button.
+- Admin can use default setting for the custom post type plugin by simply clicking on default setting button.

+Implementation notes:

-First note: Page templates use "Template Name:", whereas custom post templates use "WP Post Template:".
+- Page templates use, in the comments at the top of the file "Template Name:", whereas to use this plugin’s custom post templates use "WP Post Template: my-post-type-slug” — you can combine page templates and custom post type templates by just adding the applicable comments to the PHP file.

-Second note: Page templates use "WP Post Type:" plus the custom post type slug, e.g. "WP Post Type: my-fun-post-type"  you can use a single template for multiple post types - if you leave it blank it will be available to all post types, which will maintain compatibility with WP Custom Post Template 1.0.
+- CPT templates use "WP Post Type:" plus the custom post type slug, e.g. "WP Post Type: my-fun-post-type"  you can use a single template for multiple post types - if you leave it blank it will be available to all post types, which will maintain compatibility with WP Custom Post Template 1.0.

-Third note: You must have the custom post template files in your theme in the same directory/folder as your index.php template file, not in a sub-directory/sub-folder.
+- You must have store the custom post template files in your theme in the same directory/folder as your index.php template file, not in a sub-directory/sub-folder.

 == Features ==

-*   Select custom post type where you need to show the post template.
+-   Select custom post type where you need to show the post template.

-*   Select default setting to show post template in your theme default post type.
+-   Select default setting to show post template in your theme default post type.

-*   By default post template show in wordpress default post type : 'post'.
+-   You can add Advanced Custom Fields field groups based on the Custom Post Template chosen

 == Installation ==